mozilla/anodejsholidayseason/localization_part_2.md

 You can [view the complete zh_TW PO file](http://svn.mozilla.org/projects/l10n-misc/trunk/browserid/locale/zh_TW/LC_MESSAGES/messages.po), to get a better idea.

-I won't go into all the details, but it is always a good idea to talk to the localizers before you start.
 If they use the Gettext tool chains, you'll probably start with a PO file tempalte (a .POT file) and then generate the various locale PO files from that.

+I won't go into all the details, but it is always a good idea to talk to the localizers before you start or read a Gettext tutorial.

+## Wrapping up

+So we've extracted our strings and created a bunch of locales.

+Here is a sample file system layout:

+    locale/
+      el/
+        LC_MESSAGES/
+          messages.po
+      en_US
+        LC_MESSAGES/
+          messages.po
+      es
+        LC_MESSAGES/
+          messages.po
+      templates
+        LC_MESSAGES/
+          messages.pot

+You can give your localizers access to this part of your codebase.
+The Spanish team will need access to `locale/es/LC_MESSAGES/messages.po` for example.
+If you have a really big team, you might have `es-ES` for Spain's Spanish and `es-AR` for Argentian Spanish, instead of just a base `es` for all Spanish locales.

+You can grow the number of locales over time.

+Okay, go get your Strings translated and in the next installment, we'll put them to work!